Sonic the Hedgehog 2 (8-bit) AutoDemo

 Many sound effects are incorrect or nonexistent, and the music track never changes.
 Hills do not affect Sonic's speed in any way, making some areas with rings impossible to reach, and the ring and time counters in the HUD have no effect on the game when they max out.

-Normally, only three stages are shown by the Autodemo, and only the first act of Green Hill Zone can be played in the hacked version; however, Retro user MarkeyJester developed a tool that allows the ROM to be modified to place Sonic in a different level by typing in a hexadecimal code for each zone and act.
-(Zone 00 Act 00, for example, would be the Green Hill Zone act displayed in the Autodemo.)
+Normally, only three stages are shown by the AutoDemo, and only the first act of Green Hills Zone can be played in the hacked version; however, Retro user MarkeyJester developed a tool that allows the ROM to be modified to place Sonic in a different level by typing in a hexadecimal code for each zone and act.
+(Zone 00 Act 00, for example, would be the Green Hills Zone act displayed in the AutoDemo.)
 Using this tool, there are eight playable levels, not counting levels that can be played with more than one designation.
 The following levels are either at least partially playable or manage to load the HUD:

-- Zone 00, Act 00: Green hill zone, the stage displayed prominently in the Autodemo's first moments.
+- Zone 00, Act 00: Green Hills Zone, the stage displayed prominently in the AutoDemo's first moments.
 This is probably the only level that Sonic can completely traverse by normal means, due to the demo's odd physics and numerous bugs, though it cannot technically completed due to the absence of an end of level sign.

-- Zone 00, Act 01: Another Green hill zone act, which appears to have a similar (not identical) layout to the final game's Green hill zone act 2.
+- Zone 00, Act 01: Another Green Hills Zone act, which appears to have a similar (not identical) layout to the final game's Green Hills Zone Act 2.
 Some areas will trigger the loop animation in spite of the visible absence of loops.

-- Zone 00, Act 02: An early version of Green hill zone's boss act.
-Unlike the final game, there is a curved tunnel (similar to Sonic 1's Green Hill zone) towards the end of the stage, and the very end of the stage (where the boss would presumably be fought) is flat, unlike the bowl-like shape of the final game's boss area; Sonic can find another 'ghost loop' in this part of the stage.
+- Zone 00, Act 02: An early version of Green Hills Zone Act 3.
+Unlike the final game, there is a curved tunnel (similar to Sonic 1's Green Hill Zone) towards the end of the stage, and the very end of the stage (where the boss would presumably be fought) is flat, unlike the bowl-like shape of the final game's boss area; Sonic can find another 'ghost loop' in this part of the stage.

 - Zone 01, Act 00: Same as Zone 00 Act 03